How AI helped win a Dutch court case

 Ronald used Andri to:

-• Find the relevant jurisprudence on the specific legal question—not general case law, but decisions with similar fact patterns from Dutch courts
+• Find the relevant jurisprudence on the specific legal question—not general case law, but Dutch decisions with similar facts

 • Draft initial arguments that he then refined based on his experience and judgement